 2. Once the coconut is cut, place to the side until it is ready to be added to the blender.

 7. Add the blended mixture to a large soup pot.
-Place the mixture on low-medium heat.
-Add the remaining onion/spice sauté and continue to warm the blended soup for 5-10 minutes, stirring frequently.
+Place the mixture on low to medium heat.
+Add the remaining onion and spice sauté and continue to warm the blended soup for 5 to 10 minutes, stirring frequently.

-8. Once served, sprinkle with cinnamon and garnish with the green onion chives and shredded coconut.
+8. Once served, sprinkle with a dash of cinnamon and garnish with the green onion and shredded coconut.
 Add more salt or pepper if needed.

 9. Enjoy this sweet, nourishing, and grounding soup throughout the fall and winter seasons.
 It is best for Pitta and Vata types, but can be enjoyed by Kapha in moderation.